johnmidgley/opencola-alpha/README.md

 # OpenCola on Mobile

 We currently do not have native mobile apps.
-To access OpenCola on a mobile device, simply navigate to one of the (non-local) urls listed at startup.
+To access OpenCola on a mobile device, simply navigate to one of the (non-local) urls listed at startup (if you want to use https, see [Installing Certificate](#installing-certificates) below).
 This works when on the same LAN as your server.
 To access anywhere, see the next section.

 # Accessing OpenCola from Anywhere

 We currently have not built any services that allow you to access you OpenCola server from anywhere (i.e. outside the LAN it's running on).
 For the time being, we rely on ZeroTier, an open source project that allows you to create private VPNs.
 We recognize that this is not for the faint of heart, and will provide a more seamless solution in the future.

-## Setting up ZeroTier
+<details><summary>Setting up ZeroTier</summary>

 In order to use ZeroTier, you must create an account, set up a network, and run the client on any devices that are running or would like to access OpenCola.